On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Adversary Example Generation Through the Lens of Information Reconciliation

-As part of our assessment, we employed images of ``Gibbon" and ``Panda," each sized at $50\times{50}$, and chose $n=k+1000$ to expedite the attainment of a fully entangled state.
-In Figure \ref{fig:gibbindecode}, we observe the impact of increasing $\alpha$ on the original sample, resulting in the generation of the adversary example $y$.
-It becomes evident that higher levels of noise necessitate a greater number of iterations to successfully reconcile the original ``Panda" sample from $y,$ utilizing the ``Gibbon" sample.
-What's crucial to emphasize here is that our results demonstrate a significant insight:\textit{ human-imperceptible adversarial examples could essentially represent a specialized case of information reconciliation, particularly when the noise level is low}.
+As part of our assessment, we employed images of a ``Gibbon" and a ``Panda," each sized at $50 \times 50$, and chose $n = k + 1000$ to induce computational entanglement between their respective output vectors.
+The results, presented in Figure \ref{fig:adversaryexamplegeneration}, show the impact of increasing $\alpha$, resulting in the generation of the adversarial example $y$ that is indistinguishable from random noise to the human eye.
+With higher levels of noise injected into the ``Panda'' sample (i.e., greater values of $\alpha$), a larger number of layers $L$ is required to successfully recover the ``Panda" information from $y$, verifiable by the human eye, utilizing the ``Gibbon" sample.

+These results lead us to conclude that \textit{human-imperceptible adversarial examples can be viewed as a specialized case of information reconciliation, particularly when the noise level is low}.
+Even for adversarial examples with high noise levels, which are rendered indistinguishable from random noise to the human eye, information reconciliation facilitated by computational entanglement enables the trained model $H_{\textnormal{Linear}}(.)$ to effectively fit the noise and recover the underlying message 'Panda' from the adversarial example, using seemingly unrelated input samples such as 'Gibbon'.
+This finding offers a fresh explanation for the existence of adversarial examples in deep neural networks due to the emerged computational entanglement.

+At first glance, our method for generating adversarial examples may appear to deviate from the conventional framework, as it does not explicitly aim to induce misclassification.
+However, we argue that the formal definition of adversarial examples, as laid out in Remark 4, remains intact within the scope of our approach.
+Consider the following: a worst-case adversarial example may resemble random noise to the human eye, devoid of any discernible structure.
+Yet, if the model can recover the original image (e.g., the "Panda") from such noise using simple operations like subtraction or addition, the classification task becomes straightforward—even by human labeling standards.
+Conversely, if the model fails to reconstruct the image, there is no reason to assess misclassifications, as no meaningful label can be assigned and learning becomes impossible with the worst-case adversarial example.

+Our approach extends the classical framework of adversarial learning by introducing a more stringent, worst-case scenario.
+In this scenario, for the model to classify or misclassify an adversarial example, a computable solution must exist within a finite number of steps, i.e., a well posed inverse problem.
+In our case, this solution is the original, human-recognizable "Panda" image obscured by adversarial noise.
+Without such constraints, there is no guarantee that the model will find a solution or that the misclassification of an adversarial example can be detected within a reasonable computational effort, typically limited by the model’s depth, $L$ and width, $n$.
+This formulation offers a more rigorous method for generating and identifying adversarial examples, tying the limitations of human perception—especially in high-noise conditions—to the computability of DNNs.